IT has been added to My Courses

 Progression

-The OCR Level 3 Cambridge Technical Introductory Diploma in IT qualifies for the same UCAS points as the traditional A-levels.
+The Extended Certificate in IT (AAQ) qualifies for the same UCAS points as the traditional A-levels.
 Former students who have completed this qualification have been able to move on to work, Degrees/HNDs and Higher Apprenticeships in related subjects such as:

 • ICT and Business